Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

     Because the "proximity" considers:
     - Multiple connections
-    - Multiple paths
+    - Multiple paths between a pair of nodes
-    - Direct and indirect connections
+    - Strengths of the connections - Direct and indirect connections
-    - Degree of the node
+    - Degree of the nodes on the path (more edges lead to more chance for random walker to walk away)

 - Summary: Page Rank Variants

     PageRank:
     - Ranks nodes by "importance"
-    - Teleports to any node in the network with uniform probability:
+    - Teleports to **any node** in the network with uniform probability:

         S=[0.1, 0.1, 0.1, 0.1, 0.1, 0.1, 0.1, 0.1, 0.1, 0.1]

     - Can be efficiently computed by power iteration of adjacency matrix

-    Topic-Specific PageRank aka Personalzied PageRank:
+    Topic-Specific PageRank aka **Personalzied** PageRank:
     - Ranks proximity of nodes to the teleport nodes S
-    - Teleports to a specific set of nodes
+    - Teleports to a **specific set of nodes**
     - Nodes can have different probabilities of the surfer landing:

         S=[0.1, 0, 0, 0.2, 0, 0, 0.5, 0, 0, 0.2]